logo image

 The image top is looking down Forfar High Street with St Johns Church on the right.

-The second image is of the Chapelbank Hotel with a Bistro.
+The second image is of the Chapelbank Hotel next to the Church.

 The image third top is of the Town Hall in the centre of Forfar.